Trauma-informed self defence

 Empower your group

-Partner with us to bring an Empowerment Self Defence programme to your charity clients or community space.
+Partner with us to bring an Empowerment Self Defence programme to your group or community space.

 -